Neighbours: The Finale: Filming

 Geoff Paine, who played Clive Gibbons, described large news crew and a paparazzi presence outside of the Nunawading studios as filming concluded.
 There was cold weather during the final scenes filmed in Pin Oak Court, which is the setting of Ramsay Street.
 Paine revealed that the cast members involved had to act like it was a warm weather day.
 In addition paparazzi were attempting to obtain photos of the filming and Paine hid in a driveway to avoid being photographed.
 Fletcher described an emotional atmosphere on set but the busy filming schedule helped everyone remain focused.
-He told Gareth McLean from Radio Times that "right up until the end of the day, we were supressing the emotions about the end of the show and just got on with the work.
+He told Gareth McLean from Radio Times that "right up until the end of the day, we were suppressing the emotions about the end of the show and just got on with the work.
 We had a lot to get through and some very big scenes, and it was obviously important that we finished on time.
 Being extremely focused is the thing that got us through."

 Natalie Imbruglia (Beth) and Holly Valance (Felicity) filmed their scenes in London on 27 May 2022, after pitching the idea that they appear together to the producers.
 While the characters had never previously met, Imbruglia and Valance are close friends in real life.
 When Pearce arrived back on the set of Neighbours he was unsure of how to play Mike again.
 The producers still had Mike's old motorcycle gloves which Pearce said helped him get back into character.
 Herbison later revealed that there were scripted scenes that were not filmed due to running out of time.
 There was a planned sequence showing the party on Ramsay Street being ensembled in "record time".
 This was cancelled but Herbison revealed he would "love" the opportunity to reinstate it.
 Margot Robbie sent thirty-seven bottles of champagne to the Neighbours set as a gift to celebrate the end of filming.
 The cast also gathered for a wrap party on the show's set after filming ceased.